 Kickboard Hug Drill

 This drill is great for swimmers who need a breather or two in between challenging sprint sets.
 To perform this drill, lie on your back and hug a buoyant kickboard to your chest.
-Your main goal is to keep your focus on the ceiling and your head pointed up and out of the water.
+Your main goal is to keep your eyes focused on the ceiling and your chin pointed up and out of the water.
 This drill helps swimmers pull their hips up in the water and correct proper positioning for the backstroke.
 This drill also pulls double duty and helps strengthen and stabilize your core as well.

 No matter your stroke of choice, kickboard drills and workouts will help you strengthen your legs and core, challenge your cardiovascular system, and help you work on body alignment.
 With so many benefits, you’d be crazy to not train with a kickboard!